By Carla Olivo, USMC Spouse

 I always said I would never willingly be separated from my husband.
 Luckily for us, most circumstances allowed us to make a choice to be together.
 The closest we came to even considering being separated, aside from mandatory deployments, was when he was assigned at the last minute to a seat at the Army War College.
 We had been expecting another year at his current duty station, so the assignment caught us by surprise.
 Additionally, it was not a convenient time to move for me professionally, and it was a horrible time for us to leave the home we had purchased two years prior.
 The housing market was at its lowest in almost two decades, and our house was under water.

 But in the end, we decided it was more important to keep our family together, so we rolled the landlord dice and later ended up on the losing end (that is an article for another day!).
 Carlisle ended up being one of our favorite tours!
 We loved everything about those short ten months from the newly built house we found to rent, to the kids’ school, to the mil spouses who have become lifelong friends.
 In looking back, it was the perfect decision for us, especially since my husband ended up deploying for 13 months a year later.

-But not everyone is as fortunate in being able to avoid the dreaded unaccompanied tour.
+Not everyone is as fortunate in being able to avoid the dreaded unaccompanied tour.
 A service member doesn’t always have the option to bring the family along because of where the assignment is located.
 Korea and Turkey are two locations where unaccompanied orders are frequent.
-A year ago, more than 600 family members of U.S. military and civilian personnel were forced to leave Incirlik Air Base and several smaller bases in Turkey because of worsening security conditions there.
-Just last fall the Pentagon changed the status of permanent duty assignments there to one-year, unaccompanied tours.
+In 2016, more than 600 family members of U.S. military and civilian personnel were forced to leave Incirlik Air Base and several smaller bases in Turkey because of worsening security conditions there.
+The Pentagon has since changed the status of permanent duty assignments there to one-year, unaccompanied tours.